 16. Enable Dark Mode

 Dark Mode has become (more or less) my default choice.
-Though I mostly use it at night to safeguard the eyes against the burning/straining, it also comes into play whenever I wish to extend the battery life of the device.
+Though I mainly use it at night to safeguard the eyes against burning/straining, it also comes into play whenever I wish to extend the battery life of the device.
 Considering the multiple advantages, you shouldn’t give it a miss either.

 So, if you want to take advantage of the dark theme, navigate to Google Drive on your Android device.
 Then, tap on the menu button and choose Settings.
 After that, tap on Choose theme option and then select Dark.
 The change will come into effect immediately.

 On your iOS device, open Google Docs and then tap on the menu located at the top left corner of the screen.
 After that, tap on Settings and choose Theme.
 Next, select Dark or System default.